-Our Board of Trustees work together to dedicate their time and effort to initiate, plan and participate in charity projects and fund raising activities for philanthropic purposes.
-At times their expertise is utilised to lead everyday operations.
+Our Board of Governors work together to dedicate their time and effort to initiate, plan and participate in charity projects and fund raising activities for philanthropic purposes.
+At times, their expertise is utilised to lead everyday operations.

 With the support of our generous donors, we have made more than RM1,000,000 donations.
 We are currently working with Government hospitals to enhance palliative care through financial and project assistance.

 We are also in talks with various like minded non-profit organizations and medical aid corporations for potential collaborations and partnerships starting from Perak and eventually to other states.

 The Foundation’s primary mission is to create accessible palliative care for the underprivileged through financial and volunteer support.
 We also aim to provide services, facilities, medical supplies and equipments that are conducive to the welfare of the beneficiaries and to provide support to their families or carers.

 Since 20 March 2020, we distributed medical equipment and supplies, assisted in setting up of SAR-COV-2 detection center with donations including funds raised from give.asia.
 With the funds, we donated several much needed ventilators, N95 respirators and other medical equipment.
 The beneficiaries are Hospital Raja Permaisuri Bainun, Ipoh, University Malaya Medical Center, Hospital Pengajar Universiti Putra Malaysia and the Perak State Health office.

 Since 2018, we have focused on palliative care needs in Perak.

 Currently, we are supporting palliative care departments for 2 Government hospitals in Perak.
 We have donated oxygen concentrators, infusion pumps, and air conditioners.
 Annually, these hospitals serve an average of 1,200 palliative patients.